cdxker/barista-user/README.md

 We now can introduce a really cool function.
 The map function.

-`map` is a wrapper around xargs.
+`map.sh` is a wrapper around xargs.
 That executes some function on every file in a list.

-`map "yt-dlp" download-links`.
+`map.sh "yt-dlp" download-links`.

 The really nice thing about `map`, is that it will automatically run this large map operation in the background on a differnet user.